CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 The language of BingAI plugins might not be in English, but you can ask questions in any language and it would respond correspondingly in that language.

 ---

-:checkered_flag: This is the 1/4 point checkpoint for this lab.
-Show your TA that you have a working solution for Exercise 4.
-You will need to do a very quick demonstration for your TA.

 ### Part 6.
 Working with Raft